xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/examples/jdbi3.md

 !!! note ""
     You don't necessarily need to use `Crud` - it's an advanced usage example.

 The repository is annotated with `@InTransaction` to allow direct usage; repository method calls are the smallest transaction scope.
-The transaction scope can be enlarged by using annotations on calling guice beans or [declaring transactions manually](../extras/jdbi3.md#manual-transaction-definition).
+The transaction scope can be enlarged by using annotations on calling Guice beans or [declaring transactions manually](../extras/jdbi3.md#manual-transaction-definition).
 In order to better understand how transactions work, read the [unit of work docs section](../extras/jdbi3.md#unit-of-work).

 !!! note
-    `@InTransaction` is handled with guice AOP, so you can use any other guice aop related features.
+    `@InTransaction` is handled with Guice AOP, so you can use any other Guice AOP-related features.

 !!! attention
     Constructor injection is impossible in repositories, but you can use getter injections:
     ```java
      @Inject